Skip to main content

 Multi-Device Message Synchronization

-In the Instant Messaging (IM) business, a single user account may be logged in on multiple devices.
+In instant messaging services, a single user account may be logged in on multiple devices.
 Multi-Device Message Synchronization is a service provided by RC's server to synchronize message sending and receiving across multiple devices under the same user account.

 By default, RC does not synchronize messages between devices.
-Once a new message is received by one device, other devices cannot receive the same message.
+When a new message is received by one device, other devices cannot receive it.

 Applicable Scenarios

-In RC's IM business, Multi-Device Message Synchronization is applicable in the following scenarios:
+In RC's instant messaging services, Multi-Device Message Synchronization applies in the following situations:

-• A single user account is simultaneously online on multiple devices (regardless of whether they are the same platform), and the user wishes to synchronize message sending and receiving.
+• When the same user account is simultaneously online on multiple devices (regardless of platform) and wishes to synchronize message sending/receiving.
 For example, a user may own multiple mobile devices, such as two Android devices and one iOS device.

 tip

-RC supports simultaneous online access across multiple platforms by default.
-A single user account can be simultaneously online on one mobile device, one web client, one desktop client, and one mini-program client.
-However, if you need to allow app users to be online on multiple mobile devices or multiple mini-program clients simultaneously, you must submit a ticket for each case.
-For more details, see Multi-End Simultaneous Online.
+RC supports multi-platform simultaneous online by default, allowing a single user account to be online on one mobile, Web, desktop, and mini-program device simultaneously.
+However, if you need to allow app users to be online on multiple mobile devices or multiple mini-program devices simultaneously, you must submit separate tickets.
+See Multi-Platform Simultaneous Online. :::

-• A single user account switches to a different device (regardless of whether the user has logged in on that device before) and wishes to synchronize the message history.
-For example, a user logs out from an Android device and logs in from a web client on another device.
+• When a user switches devices (regardless of whether they have logged in on that device before) and wishes to synchronize message history.
+For example, when a user logs out from an Android device and switches to logging in via Web on another device.

-• A single user account reinstalls the app on the current device and wishes to synchronize the message history.
+• When a user uninstalls and reinstalls the app on the same device and wishes to synchronize message history.

-Not all messages support Multi-Device Message Synchronization.
-Status messages can only be synchronized across devices when they are simultaneously online.
-Offline devices cannot receive status messages through Multi-Device Message Synchronization.
+Not all messages support multi-device synchronization.
+Status messages can only be synchronized when multiple devices are simultaneously online; offline devices cannot receive these messages via Multi-Device Message Synchronization.

 • Messages defined as status messages in RC's built-in message types.
 Built-in status messages include: typing status messages (RC:TypSts).

 • Custom status message types.
-For details, refer to the "Custom Message" documentation for each client.
+Refer to the "Custom Messages" documentation for each client.

-• All messages sent via the server API status message interface (regardless of message type) do not support synchronization.
-The specific API interfaces are: sending private status messages (/statusmessage/private/publish.json) and sending group status messages (/message/group/publish.json).
+• All messages sent via server API status message interfaces (regardless of message type) do not support synchronization.
+Specific API interfaces include sending private status messages (/statusmessage/private/publish.json) and sending group status messages (/message/group/publish.json).

 Enabling the Service

-Go to the Console and enable the Multi-Device Message Synchronization service under the Basic Services tab on the Chat pricing plans page.
+Go to the Console, navigate to the Feature Settings page under IM services, and enable the Multi-Device Message Synchronization service.
 This service is free to use in the development environment and is disabled by default.
-For the production environment, you must prepay to enable the service.
+In the production environment, prepayment is required to enable the service.

 (width=500)